-If you'd like to get in touch to chat about any of my work, or if you think I would be a good fit to help with your UX design needs I’d love to hear from you.
+If you'd like to get in touch to chat about any of my work, or if you think I would be a good fit to help with your UX or graphic design needs I’d love to hear from you.

 To contact me and request a copy of my resumé, please click the button below and drop me a line.

-I'd love to hear from you and look forward to the opportunity of meeting with you to discuss how we can work together to achieve your UX goals.
+I'd love to hear from you and look forward to the opportunity of meeting with you to discuss how we can work together to achieve your goals.